mcmire/dotfiles/README.md

 ### Basics

-* Use NeoBundle to manage plugins
+* Use VimPlug to manage plugins
 * Show line numbers
 * Show line/column in status bar
 * Hide buffers when they are not displayed (vs. unloading them)